thlorenz/browserify-ftw/examples/RyanFitzer-RequireJs-Jquery.md

 2. **modules/beta** factory has executed.
 3. **home factory** has executed.

-which tells us that all javascript have successfully executed.
+which tells us that all JavaScript files have successfully executed.

-Opening your developer tools and looking at the source tab, you should see all your javascript file listed separately thanks to the power of source maps.
+Opening your developer tools and looking at the source tab, you should see all your JavaScript files listed separately thanks to the power of source maps.